South Virgin Mountains

 The South Virgin Mountains are a smaller mountain range of the eastern Mojave Desert, in Clark County, southeastern Nevada.

-They are located south of the larger Virgin Mountains range, east of the Virgin River leg of Lake Mead, and west of the Arizona Strip.
+The mountains are located south of the larger Virgin Mountains range, east of the Virgin River leg of Lake Mead, and west of the Arizona Strip.

 The South Virgin Mountains are within the jurisdiction of the BLM—Bureau of Land Management.

 Mountains

 Black Butte is a summit northeast of Bitter Ridge, with an elevation of 2,690 ft.